invoiceninja/invoiceninja.github.io/source/en/expenses.md

 - Blocked Email Addresses (A comma separated list of domains which are blocked from sending emails to the configured expense mailbox)

+### Inbound Providers

+#### Mailgun
+To ensure delivery, you have to configure all used mailgun regions with a recieving configuration using store & notify.

+Create and setup your mailgun account
+Prepare your DNS settings for inbound mail processing, by setting up necessary MX records Create a receiving route using store and notify
+3a.
+Go to Receiving Section and click on "Create Route" 3b.
+Create your route by selecting your mailbox configured in invoiceninja and add notify endpoint /api/v1/mailgun_inbound_webhook

+#### Brevo
+To ensure delivery you have to configure brevo inbound parsing according to: https://developers.brevo.com/docs/inbound-parse-webhooks

+Create and setup your brevo account
+Prepare your DNS settings for inbound mail processing, by setting up necessary MX records Register the webhook via the brevo api to the following notify endpoint: /api/v1/brevo_inbound_webhook?token=brevo-api-token SetUp Postmark
+To ensure delivery you have to configure brevo inbound parsing according to: https://developers.brevo.com/docs/inbound-parse-webhooks

+#### SetUp with Own MailServer
+If you want to use your own mailbox, you have to either redirect the mail to a mailbox of one of the providers above or use a provider for inbound directly.
+We recommend to use one of these providers hosted on a subdomain f.ex. invoicing.xxx.com directly or to use the auto-generated mailbox of postmark when you are using redirect.

+#### SetUp Mindee OCR
+To parse a document IN can use OCR solutions like Mindee.
+Mindee offers to process documents and guess the contents using AI.
+Each account has 250 pages for free, which makes it very suiteable for small busineses using self-hosted.

+Use the following .env variable to configure your mindee api key:

+MINDEE_API_KEY=your-api-key

 <x-next url=/en/credits>Credits</x-next>